FaezeGhorbanpour/MyBlog/UD.md

 2. git add --all
 3. git commit -m 'new update'
 4. heroku login
-5. git commit heroku master
+5. git push heroku master

 If models change, we also run this: